ijc8/ijc8.github.io/projects.md

 Simply power it on and point the antenna.
 The Spook-o-meter will first gather data, before settling on a final result - an accurate reading of paranormal activity in the area!

-Pictures of this wondruous technology (regrettably low-quality because I took them using a potato):
+Pictures of this wondrous technology (regrettably low-quality because I took them using a potato):

 ![Spook-o-meter]({{ site.baseurl }}/images/spook-o-meter1.jpg "I ain't afraid of no ghosts.")